Company selected for Klamath dam removal

 Following reservoir drawdown, project implementation continue with removing the dams, removing recreation facilities that are no longer needed, creating new recreation facilities and restoration of “formerly inundated land and other disturbed areas,” or in simpler terms, the areas where the reservoir currently sits.

-KRRC called the selection of Kiewit “another key achievement” and said it brings them “closer to completing the largest dam removal and river restoration project in history.”
+KRRC called the selection of Kiewit “another key achievement” and said it brings them “closer to completeing the largest dam removal and river restoration project in history.”

 Knight Piesold has been assigned as the lead designer of the KRRC project and a restoration contractor will be forthcoming, KRRC said.